James Peddie (minister): Works

 After Peddie's death, his son William published his Discourses, Edinburgh, 1846, with a memoir.

 Peddie wrote for theological publications, and from 1797 to 1802 he was one of the editors of the Christian Magazine.
 He also edited the posthumous works of James Meikle of Carnwath (Edinburgh, 1801, 1803, 1805, 1807, 1811).

 Views

 When at the Divinity Hall, Peddie reportedly opposed the orthodox teaching of John Brown, that civil magistrates ought to have power to interfere in religious matters, and to have upheld the doctrine of John Locke's A Letter Concerning Toleration.
 He became an advocate of religious voluntaryism in the United Secession Church, with Hugh Heugh, across all Scottish Protestantism.

 Family

-Peddie was twice married: first, in 1787, to Margaret (died 1792), eldest daughter of the Rev. George Coventry of Stitchell, Roxburghshire; and, secondly, in 1795, to Barbara, second daughter of Donald Smith, lord provost of Edinburgh, with whom he had nine children.
+Peddie was twice married: first, in 1787, to Margaret Coventry (died 1792), eldest daughter of the Rev. George Coventry of Stitchell, Roxburghshire, and sister of Prof Andrew Coventry.
+The marriage was childless.

+Secondly, in 1795, he married Barbara Smith, second daughter of Donald Smith, an Edinburgh banker and later Lord Provost of Edinburgh (1808), with whom he had nine children.
 The sons included William Peddie (1805–1893), minister who from 1828 was his colleague at Bristo Street; and Alexander Peddie.

+His daughter Barbara Peddie (d.
+1885) married Rev Principal James Harper (1795–1879) of United Secession Church in North Leith.